HGGM-LIM/jclustering/README.md

 obtained.
 This step improves algorithm performance by not analyzing noisy voxels.
 This option can be disabled on the first tab of the GUI.

-The methods `addTACToCluster(double [] tac, Cluster c)` (from the `ClusteringTechnique` superclass) and `setVoxel(ImageStack is, int x, int y, int slice, int value)` (from the `jclustering.Utils` package) provide an easy way to set the final cluster values to the resulting cluster and image, respectively.
-The user that wishes to implement its own technique can use these methods if desired, but they are in no way mandatory, as long as the results are set in some way.
-Sometimes it can be easier to access directly the `Cluster` methods of the `ArrayList<Cluster> clusters` object.
+The method `addTACtoCluster(double [] tac, int x, int y, int slice Cluster c)` (from the `ClusteringTechnique` superclass) provides an easy way to set the final cluster values to the resulting cluster.
+The user that wishes to implement its own technique can use this method if desired, but this is in no way mandatory, as long as the results are set in some way.
+Sometimes it can be easier to access directly the `Cluster` methods of the `ArrayList<Cluster>
+clusters` object.

 ## How to develop a new metric